If you have any questions, please contact a librarian via email (ask@gettysburg.edu), through our online chat service, or by phone (717-337-6600).

 Search MUSCAT Plus first to see if available via Musselman Library.
 This will let you see what we own or do not own.

 There may be occasions when you would prefer to use a print copy of a book.
-Search by title on Worldcat.org to see if a library near you holds a copy.
+In this case, search by title on Worldcat.org to see if a library near you holds a copy.
+If they do, select "Request Item" to receive the book through Interlibrary Loan at your local library.

 As a MA student at Gettysburg College, you have access to a wealth of primary sources, many of which are available online.
-A selection of resources is included in the following tabs.
+A selection of resources are included in the following tabs.

 For a full listing of available digital collections, please refer to the A-Z list of primary source digital collections.